Bart Hobijn

 I am not only a scholar of technology adoption.
 I am also a proponent of the

-technologies beyond the classroom.
-In light of that, I taught an online course
+beyond it.
+In light of that, I taught an online course that was offered as part of

-that was offered as part of ASU’s Earned Admission program.
-Moreover, I taught
+ASU’s Earned Admission program.
+Moreover, I taught a hybrid undergraduate class

-a hybrid undergraduate class on economic datareleases.
-This was the type of
+on economic data releases.
+This was the type of hybrid class where the lecture

-hybrid class where the lecture materials are online and classroom time is used for
+materials are online and classroom time is used for assignments, discussions, and

-assignments, discussions, and applications.
-I used this format to teach students
+applications.
+I used this format to teach students practical current analysis of

-practical current analysis of economic data.
-The emphasis on the practical side in
+The emphasis on the practical side in these educational efforts reflects my goal of

-doing research.
+research.

 Awards